crazysim/cvtex/README.md

 ### Packages

 Just search for these packages in CTAN for instructions or download.
-If you use Linux, probably these packages can be installed easily with the software manager.
+If you use Linux, probably these packages can be installed easily with the default software manager.

  - xltxtra
  - xcolor